tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Example

-In the example TLS 1.3 handshake shown in {{fig-handshake}}, a client and a server successfully negotiate support for both CID and the RRC extension.
+In the example DTLS 1.3 handshake shown in {{fig-handshake}}, a client and a server successfully negotiate support for both CID and the RRC extension.